U.S. senator calls for action on forced labor in China's Xinjiang

 WASHINGTON, March 10 (Reuters) - A senior U.S. senator on Tuesday accused U.S. firms of willfully ignoring "horrific" forced labor conditions in China's Xinjiang region and called on the Commerce Department to stop American companies and consumers buying goods produced by such labor.

-In a letter to Commerce Secretary Wilbur Ross, Democratic Senator Bob Menendez said recent reports indicated a wide array of U.S. companies, including Apple AAPL.O, Kraft Heinz KHC.O, Coca-Cola KO.N, and the Gap GPS.N, had sourced, or continued to source, goods from Xinjiang.
+In a letter to Commerce Secretary Wilbur Ross, Democratic Senator Bob Menendez said recent reports indicated a wide array of U.S. companies, including Apple , Kraft Heinz , Coca-Cola , and the Gap , had sourced, or continued to source, goods from Xinjiang.

 "Moreover, there are consistent reports that U.S. companies fail to undertake basic labor and human rights assessments in Xinjiang, in essence willfully ignoring the horrific conditions of forced labor in Xinjiang," Menendez, the ranking member of the Senate Committee on Foreign Relations, said in the letter.